Superphysics Superphysics

 • Its air-aether offers some resistance to those rays from the sun.

-All the parts of the great heaven that are between sun and D strengthen the rays.
+All the parts of the stellar gravitational territory that are between sun and D strengthen the rays.

 Even all the action of the air-aether of the stellar gravitational territory FGGF is not enough to impede the rays of the many fixed stars from reaching the Earth.